Saturday October 20th – 4.00pm to midnight. Cost: £90.00 per person.

 The photographic possibilities on this course are obviously dependent on the weather and cloud conditions, but even if it’s cloudy, we will still be able to get some great photos using combinations of natural light and “light painting” using flashguns and/or torches.

 You do not need any special equipment for this course, except that your camera must have a manual (M) exposure mode, and be able to take photos using long shutter speeds – ideally 30 seconds.
 Digital slr or mirrorless cameras should all be fine, but some compact cameras are also suitable (if you are in any doubt about the suitability of your camera, please contact us for advice).
 A sturdy tripod is also a must, and some sort of cable or remote shutter release would be useful (though not essential).
 Apart from that, all you will need is a torch – both to help you set up your equipment and to use for light painting.
-LED torches are best, as their light is close to the colour temperature of daylight, but any other torch will do – the more powerful, the better.
+LED torches are best, as their light is often close to the colour temperature of daylight, but any other torch will do – the more powerful, the better.
 If you have a flashgun (a separate one, not just the pop-up flash on your camera) do bring that as well, though we will also be providing several for us to use, as well as some wireless flash triggers and flash gels.

 The cost of the course will include hot drinks and also some food to prevent us dying of starvation after sunset while we wait for the sky to get really dark!
 The Field Centre provides some interesting indoor subjects that we can practise techniques on if the weather turns bad, and it also has a wood-burning stove to keep us warm, as well as drinks making and toilet facilities.
 We will also be bringing along a laptop with various bits of photo editing software (including Adobe Lightroom and software for creating star trails), so we can review the photos you take straight away.